iceycode/eliquitory/README.md

 | Ads Disabled, Supply Disabled |  User has ads disabled but no access to supply storage feature. | .99 |
 | Ads Disabled, Supply Feature Enabled | User has access to supply storage feature. | 1.99? |

+Google Dev:
+    Project Number: 1019753713442
+    Project ID: handy-digit-860

+##Google Play Description##

+This is an app designed for calculating liquid ratios to make "ejuice" or "eliquid" for electronic cigarettes.
+The ejuice recipes created can be saved and loaded as well.
+This app also includes the ability to track quantities of individual liquids (VG, PG, etc), flavors and nicotine base solution.

+Features:

+- User can save recipes and supplies.
+- Supplies are kept track of when entering values for calculation and indicates to user when running low on a supply.

+Features to come:

+- User will be able to text, email or upload recipe as note to the cloud.
+- User will be able to search databases of stores for supplies - flavors, liquids & nicotine base.
+- A database of flavors will also be included.
+- The option to share recipes will eventually exist as well.

+###Names###
+I still have yet to figure out an official name for this app.
+A few things to note when naming - keep it simple & descriptive.

+Potential names:

+- Eliquitory (current name of the project and repo)
+- EJuice Toolkit
+- EJuice Lab
+- EJuice Mate
+- ELiquid Maker
+- EJuice Tracker

 ###Changelog###
 Nearly complete, just tweaking a few things.
 See [TODO](TODO.md).

+- 02-24-15
+	- completed the skin that will be the main theme

+- 02-21-15
+    - created a decent icon
+    - changed up the fonts a bit

 - 02-20-15
     - changed final calculated amounts display to seperate dialog
     - still need get a couple things done before being finished: